 DEMON Pilot Testing and Results

 Even though the deammonification process is an emerging technology, opportunities for process optimization are already being explored.
-As part of the Bay Park project, Hazen and Sawyer, in collaboration with Manhattan College researchers, developed and utilized an Anammox-specific activity assay.
+As part of the South Shore project, Hazen and Sawyer, in collaboration with Manhattan College researchers, developed and utilized an Anammox-specific activity assay.
 This assay, which tracks anammox activity during periods of both high and low activity and can be applied to other deammonification systems to compare results, represents a simple and effective strategy that can be used to directly monitor the health of the Anammox bacteria in the deammonification process.
 It also provides the industry with a first step toward diagnosing and solving process instabilities that can arise from dynamic full-scale operation of deammonification systems.